piyushj12/CampaignApI/README.md

 ## Contributing
 We openly welcome contributions to this project.
 Adherence to the project's coding standards is appreciated.
 Kindly submit your pull requests for review.

-## Contact
-For queries or suggestions, feel free to reach out at piyushnjain23@gmail.com.